soniapop93/SimpleATMApp/README.md

 # SimpleATMApp

-This simple project will essentially create a simulation of an ATM within a Windows program.
+This simple project will essentially create a simulation of an ATM that takes the input from user.

 ## What the script does